 1) The ball must bounce once on each side of the court before returning over the net.
 (This prevents players from using shots that can go straight over the net without returning – one of the essential rules in padel tennis.)

-2) You must bounce the ball twice on your side before hitting it.
+2) You must bounce the ball once on your side before hitting it.
 (This rule prevents serving into the net or above your opponent’s head, something that would happen all too often if you could serve immediately!)

 4) The players stand behind the baseline while serving and returning.
 (This is just like tennis, but there are no lines on the court.)